Network capacity

 The permeability screen during a calculation

-Once calculating, the permeability icon, faintly visible in the screenshot above, will pulsate.
+Once calculating, the permeability icon will pulsate.
 As the algorithm finds more and more trickle flow routes through the network, the Maximum flow will increase.
 Finally, at the end of the calculation, it will revert to the Home screen, and display the network capacity in the operations list.

 sandstone sample 1 20x20x20 net capacity result screen